tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

-look, there it is! a neat little linearization of the graph. this strategy works because we don't have loops and we don't have re-definitions of values. each value is set once[^ssa]. and this code, even with all its memory loads and stores, should definitely be faster than pointer chasing and function calls in Python-land.
+look, there it is! a neat little linearization of the graph. this strategy works because we don't have loops and we don't have re-definitions of values. each value is set once[^ssa]. and this code, even with all its memory loads and stores, should be much faster than pointer chasing and function calls in Python-land.

 [^ssa]: This makes it SSA form by definition!